Extended Coupled Cluster approach to Twisted Graphene Layers: Abstract

 \section{Abstract}

-A study of correlation effects in twisted bilayer graphene is presented using the extended coupled cluster method at consistent mean-field and beyond mean-field truncations.
-In order to describe the phase transitions in this strongly correlated system, equations and a suitable implementation is developed for the method.
-Combining modern tensor contraction techniques with singular value decomposition, the correlation effects are successfully described in a qualitative manner, with the majority of both short-range and long-range Coulomb interactions included.
-The superconducting gap is found to peak at an angle $\theta_c = 1.00 \degree$ with a BCS value for the critical temperature of $T_\text{c}^\text{BCS} = 0.8$K matching closely with experiment.
-Additionally, a homogeneous (s-wave) gap is found.
-While the simulations are somewhat limited by the truncations used, nevertheless, a strong candidate for the mechanism behind superconductive phases in twisted bilayer graphene is presented.
+A study of correlation effects in twisted bilayer graphene, using the extended coupled cluster method, is presented.
+This approach considers both self-consistent mean-field and beyond mean-field contributions, and can describe phase transitions in such strongly correlated systems, without further inputs or assumptions.
+Detailed expressions and a suitable implementation for the method are developed.
+Combining modern tensor contraction techniques with singular value decomposition, the correlation effects are successfully described in a qualitative manner, including contributions from the short-range and long-range parts of the Coulomb interaction.
+The superconducting gap is found to be maximal at a twist angle of $\theta_c = 1.00 \degree$ with a roughly equal combination of s-wave and f-wave components.
+Using BCS theory, the size of the gap corresponds to a critical temperature value of $T_\text{c}^\text{BCS} = 0.5$K. This matches qualitatively with experimental data.
+Within the limitation of the numerical truncations used, a novel candidate for the mechanism behind superconductive phases in twisted bilayer graphene is proposed.